gaiabertolino/artificialIntelligenceProject/README.md

 # artificialIntelligenceProject

+This project was developed as part of a degree coursework exam for the course of Artificial Intelligence during the first year of the Master's degree in Computer Engineering.

 The project models a problem domain for a system based on autonomous agents to which classic planning, time planning and robotic planning are then applied.
 In particular, the scenario represents a problem of logistic organization in which a number of injured people must be reached by emergency services, which can transport various objects.
 The attached files are organized in the following structure: